keystonejs/keystone/tests/admin-ui-tests/README.md

 # How to run

-To run these tests please run the `yarn test:admin-ui` script from the root of the Keystone monorepo.
+To run these tests locally please run the `DATABASE_URL=file:./test.db yarn test:admin-ui` script from the root of the Keystone monorepo.
 If you would like more explicit logging from playwright, please run `DEBUG=pw:api yarn test:admin-ui`.

 # How to write